rackerlabs/support-how-to/content/how-to/rackspace-email/spam-filtering/index.md

 Over 90% of all email traffic is spam, although most of it never makes it to your inbox.
 Spam can cost millions of dollars in business productivity and infrastructure.
-Spam email is also used to *phish* sensitive and valuable information from companies, and to trick people into transferring money.
+Spam email is also used to *phish* sensitive and valuable information from companies and to trick people into transferring money.
 Knowing how to defend against spam and phishing attempts is the first step to keep your information safe.